The seven countries represented by BP Europa SE

 BP in Austria is one of the country’s leading suppliers of fuels and lubricants.
 At more than 300 branded fuel stations BP serves about 100,000 customers per day.
 The company also markets heating oil and jet fuel.

 Germany is one of BP’s most important markets in Europe.
 The BP group operates Europe’s second largest refinery system in Germany.
 BP’s subsidiary Aral is the number one in the Germany fuels market with its 2500 fuel stations while Castrol is the market leader in the lubricants business.
 More than 5000 people work at BP in Germany.

 BP Netherlands is active in the field of Refining & Marketing and Alternative Energy.
-The approximately 2,000 employees of BP Netherlands are involved in refining, distribution and marketing of fuels and lubricants.
+The employees of BP Netherlands are involved in refining, distribution and marketing of fuels and lubricants.
 They serve customers in almost every sector, from road user (392 fuel stations), to large industrial organizations, agriculture, shipping industry and aviation.
 A separate department handles the production and supply of renewables.

 Although BP only started operating in Poland in 1991, soon became the largest foreign oil company here.
 Its main business activities cover the distribution of fuels, lubricants and also LPG.
-With more than 3,000 employees and almost 400 service stations, BP in Poland is among the top 20 companies in the country having 9 billion PLN turnover for 2009.
+With almost 400 service stations, BP in Poland is among the top 20 companies in the country having 9 billion PLN turnover for 2009.

 BP ranks amongst the most important energy firms in Switzerland.
 Main activities cover the marketing of mineral oil products.
 Alongside providing fuels and lubricants through the company owned retail station network, BP also sells heating oil and jet fuel as well as managing supply and logistics operations.
 The retail station network covers 400 stations, of which 170 have a convenience store.
 In 2018, the independent quality institute SIQT awarded BP as Nr 1 in the category “Retail Sites”.
 BP Retail sites in Switzerland got best marks in appearance, product diversity at the Shop, Service and quality of FFN.